 How often should I change the Yip tag battery?

-Every 6 months.
-Even if the battery still shows charge, proactive replacement prevents the voltage inconsistencies that cause phantom beeping and other glitches.
+Replace it on a regular schedule, and sooner if the app shows low battery or the tag starts acting erratically.
+Proactive replacement prevents the voltage inconsistencies that cause phantom beeping and other glitches.

 My tag still beeps after adjusting the springs -- what now?